Integrative-Omics Courses

 Changes to the course dates

 The FGCZ reserves the right to postpone the course to a later date should the number of applicants be lower than six.
-This will be communicated to all registered participants six weeks prior to the course start.

 Further questions?
 Check out the FAQ for Courses